Center for Popular Democracy

 The Center for Popular Democracy (CPD) is an American advocacy group that promotes progressive politics.
 CPD is a federation of groups that includes some of the old chapters of ACORN.
-The group's stated goal is to "envision and win an innovative pro-worker, pro-immigrant, racial and economic justice agenda."
-The organization is allied with teachers’ unions and has published studies criticizing charter schools.
+The group's stated goal is to "unapologetically demand transformational change for Black, brown and low-income communities."
+The organization is allied with teachers' unions and has published studies criticizing charter schools.

 Campaigns and actions

 The organization gained national prominence during the protests over Brett Kavanaugh's nomination to the United States Supreme Court.
 One of the organization's co-executive directors, Ana Maria Archila, confronted U.S. Senator Jeff Flake over his support for the judge and other activists had questions for U.S. Senator Rand Paul.

 Private prisons

 CPD has run a years-long campaign against private prisons, and prison companies have warned investors that activist groups are a threat to their future profitability.
 This notice to investors came after lenders like JP Morgan Chase bowed to pressure from CPD and other groups and agreed to stop doing business with prison companies.